Vivekanand-R/AI-Product-Framework/README.md

 Let’s consider a new ambitious vision that has become a strategic priority:

-**Objective:** Develop a **cutting-edge AI feature for semi-trucks** to enhance the capabilities of Heavy Auto Manufacturer, setting the company apart from competitors.
+**Objective:** Develop a advanced AI feature for semi-trucks to enhance the capabilities of Heavy Auto Manufacturer, setting the company apart from competitors.

 **Industry:** Heavy Auto Manufacturer